 For example:

-- Does the warranty cover the period where failure is most likely
+- Does the warranty overlap the period when failure is most likely?

-- Does the price match the expected years of comfortable use
+- Does the asking price make sense for the years of comfortable use we expect?

-When we see a sofa with a solid structural build, honest cushions, decent fabric, and a reasonable multi-year warranty at a moderate price, the value and warranty score trends higher.
-When we see a high price paired with weak coverage and average materials, the score trends lower, even if the sofa looks nice on day one.
+When we see solid construction, honest cushions, workable fabric, and reasonable coverage at a sensible price, the score trends up.
+When we see a high price and thin protection, the score moves the other way.

 Step 6: Compare against the wider market